 Don’t be a miser in editing your story, edit it like it’s not your story draft but someone else.

-Cut the character, scenes, and events living in your story for free and taking unnecessary space in your limited short story space.
+Cut the character, scenes, and events living in your story for free and take unnecessary space in your limited short story space.

 Don’t let anything stay in the story just for increasing the length or reaching your word count goals.

 If you are not satisfied reading your story and you think there are many, many loose points that can’t be fixed through editing then I will suggest you rewrite everything.

 The chances of you writing a better story after writing the first draft of your story gets doubled.